-A balancing act of sorts, finding the happy medium between keeping a CPU cool yet allowing it to process huge clusters of information is at the core of this relationship.
+A balancing act of sorts, finding the happy middle ground between keeping a CPU cool while also allowing it to process huge chunks of information, is at the core of this relationship.

 Rid Your PC Of Dust

-Our primary target when we talk of keeping a PC clean is the fans, whose very role is to keep temperatures down.
-Dust and particle build-up can not only cause the blades to rotate slower (or worse, completely stall) but can also land on crucial components, such as the CPU, obstructing the dissipation of heat.
+Our primary target when we talk about keeping a PC clean is the fans, whose very role is to keep temperatures low.
+Dust and particle build-up can not only cause the blades to rotate slower – or worse, to stall completely – but can also land on crucial components, such as the CPU, obstructing the dissipation of heat.

-The easiest way to resolve the problem is to invest in a canister or two of compressed air and regularly go to town on your fans.
+The easiest way to solve the problem is to invest in a canister or two of compressed air and regularly go to town on your fans.
 These include the CPU fan, case fans, and dedicated fan on the power supply unit (PSU).
-Do the same do your components, especially the area of motherboard around the CPU.
+Do the same to your components, especially the area of motherboard around the CPU.